platformsh/platformsh-docs/sites/upsun/src/administration/pricing.md

 This page is meant to provide some context for how the pricing model relates to technical work on {{% vendor/name %}}.
 It is _not_ meant to be your primary resource for the exact costs of certain features.

-The [Pricing page](https://upsun.com/pricing/) should always be considered the primary source of pricing details.
+The official {{% vendor/name %}} [Pricing page](https://upsun.com/pricing/) should always be considered the primary source of pricing details.

-During the {{% vendor/name %}} Beta phase, certain features are reduced in cost or even free, that will change after the Beta has finished.
-Features may be included during the Beta phase that will become paid features outside of Beta.

-Make sure to consult the [Pricing page](https://upsun.com/pricing/) for exact details related to the Beta feature availability and pricing.

 {{< /note >}}